 The way that fat is distributed across our body puts us at risk of cardiometabolic conditions such as heart disease and diabetes.
 New research examines how gender influences this risk.

 Heart disease, stroke, and diabetes are only a few of the many cardiometabolic health risks associated with obesity.
-Coronary heart disease — for which obesity is a major risk factor — can lead to angina and heart attacks, if untreated.

 But it’s not so much the quantity of the fat that poses a threat to our health, as its distribution.
 For instance, we know that people with more fat around their abdomen tend to be predisposed to coronary artery disease.